sendinblue/APIv3-python-library/docs/ResellerApi.md

 child_auth_key = 'child_auth_key_example' # str | auth key of reseller's child

 try:
-    # Returns the status of reseller's child account creation, whether it is successfully created (exists) or not based on the childAuthKey supplied
+    # Get the status of a reseller's child account creation, whether it is successfully created (exists) or not based on the childAuthKey supplied
     api_response = api_instance.get_child_account_creation_status(child_auth_key)
     pprint(api_response)
 except ApiException as e: